It is a season that opens at 12:01 a.m. on Saturday, August 15th.

 It is an unusual season, but one that just reeks of adventure, challenge and tremendous entertainment value.
 And, trust me, this is season that will create memories and stories like no other!

 IT is Nebraska’s bullfrog season.

 I know what you’re thinking at this point.
-Why would any sane, rational person trudge through backwater areas at night, risk getting bitten on the legs by creatures that you can hardly see, and getting extremely muddy, slimy and nasty.
+Why would any sane, rational person trudge through marshy, backwater areas on a warm muggy night, risk getting bitten on the legs by creatures that you can hardly see, and getting extremely muddy, slimy and nasty.
 Why?

 Stay with me here.